pravega/pravega/documentation/src/docs/pravega-concepts.md

 Pravega is an open source storage primitive implementing **Streams** for continuous and unbounded data.

-An overview of the key concepts of Pravega is discussed.
-Please, see [Terminology](terminology.md) for a concise definition of key terms of Pravega concepts.
+Next, we overview the key concepts in Pravega, for a concise definition of key terms of Pravega concepts, please see [Terminology](terminology.md) .

 ## Streams